gregmmurray/photon/docs/cloud-images.md

 ##OVA

 The ova image uses a custom linux kernel, which is an optimized kernel based on version 4.1.3.
-Two ova files are generated from build - photon-ova.ova and photon-custom.ova.
-The password for photon-ova.ova should be changed using guest customization options when uploading to vCA.
-Photon-custom.ova is generated with the password changeme, intended for use with Fusion/Workstation.
+The photon-custom.ova requires the following default login credentials:

+    username: root
+    password: changeme

+Upon initial login, you'll be forced to change the password.

 ####Pre-requisites